Measuring Atopic Eczema Severity

 - Dryness (this is assessed in an area where there is no inflammation)4

 Subjective symptoms (such as itch and loss of sleep) are also scored by the patient or family member/caregiver of a child using a scale where 0 is no itch (or no sleeplessness) and 10 is the worst imaginable itch (or sleeplessness).

 The SCORAD, while one of the best-validated tools, is great for clinical trials as it provides a detailed and comprehensive assessment but may not be best for routine practice and screening and oftentimes the Three-Item Severity Score (TIS) is used, which is based on the evaluation of erythema, edema and excoriation (scratch marks) on a scale of 0-3.

-So the next time you are at the dermatologist's office and you get asked a series of questions or see them completeing an assessment, ask them what tool they use to determine your atopic eczema severity!
+So the next time you are at the dermatologist's office and you get asked a series of questions or see them completing an assessment, ask them what tool they use to determine your atopic dermatitis severity!